adamprime/adamtervort/content/the-battle-against-them-would-be-in-the-shade-and-not-in-the-sun.md

 title = "“The Battle Against Them Would Be in the Shade and Not in the Sun”"

 +++
 One of the most difficult things for me is starting something new.
 I love learning new things.
-Researching, comparing, reading about others who have done the same thing, all of these tasks are something I enjoy.
+Researching, comparing, reading about others who have done the same thing, I enjoy all of it.
 What’s hard is when it’s time to stop reading and start doing.

 Here are a few methods I’ve found that can help.